slamdev/polyglot-monorepo-playground/README.md

 - No way to implement review apps since `namespace` is statically defined in `kustomization.yaml`.
 Workaround could be running kustomize before skaffold, store output in `build` directory, replace `namespace` field via `sed` and run skaffold with this output

+- Validate k8s manifests during the `check` phase.
+One option is to generate manifests via kustomize and run `kubectl apply --dry-run=true --validate=true`